 Her work has been in group and solo exhibitions across Canada, and was recently featured in a solo show in Gstaad, Switzerland.
 Her Memory Tales paintings are currently being shown in rural communities around the province by the Manitoba Arts Network.
 Shelley created a giant 75 x 5.5 foot mural installation, temporarily reimagining the Blankenstein Gallery of Winnipeg’s Millennium Library.
 In 2016, the Royal Aviation Museum of Western Canada honoured Vanderbyl by presenting one of her paintings to His Royal Highness Prince Edward, Earl of Wessex.
 Her work is in corporate and private collections across Canada, Sweden, Austria, the UK, and Switzerland.

 Shelley was an inaugural member of Ace Art’s Cartae open school; the program challenges traditional art school paradigms with an emphasis on self teaching and peer-to-peer learning.

-Shelley has made numerous appearances on radio and television, and has been profiled in newspapers across Canada and in Switzerland.
+Shelley has made numerous appearances on radio and television, and has been profiled in newspapers across Canada, Sweden and in Switzerland.

 This is my life’s work: to heal, and to inspire.